 Following my bliss made me miserable.

 Let me clarify that I don’t believe following your bliss is going to make you miserable.
 At least, not for your whole life.
-What I do believe is that it’s going to put you through some really rough years.
+What I do believe is that it’s going to challenge you like nothing has before.

 The phrase “follow your bliss,” has been touted around as one of those ‘end all be all’ solutions to life.
 It implies that if you start doing what you love, your life will suddenly fall into place and everything will flow so much easier.